Zach Thomas: Legacy and honors

-Despite being considered by many professional scouts as undersized, unathletic, and not fast enough to play linebacker at the pro level when he came into the league in 1996, Thomas achieved success in the NFL through his immense work ethic, unwavering dedication, relentless study habits, and quality leadership.
-Thomas was one of the most consistent linebackers of his era, playing in a total of 168 games for the Miami Dolphins which currently ranks him 2nd all-time in team history amongst defensive players, behind only Jason Taylor's 204 games played.
+Although some professional scouts viewed him as undersized and lacking ideal athletic speed for a linebacker entering the National Football League in 1996, Zach Thomas went on to build a long career marked by preparation, discipline, and leadership.
+He played 168 games for the Miami Dolphins, the second-highest total by a defensive player in franchise history, behind Jason Taylor, who appeared in 204 games.

-Thomas currently ranks sixth on the NFL's all-time career tackles list with an official 1,734 career tackles.
+Thomas ranks sixth on the NFL's all-time career tackles list with an official 1,734 career tackles.
 In 12 years with Miami, Thomas' consistency helped anchor a Miami defense that finished top 10 in total defense in eight out of his 12 seasons, including seven consecutive from 1998-2004.
 In five of those eight seasons, Thomas' defenses finished top five in total scoring defense, including first overall in 1998.
 He was a seven-time Pro Bowl selection, which is currently the most all-time for a Dolphins defensive player.
 Thomas was a five-time First Team All-Pro, two-time Second Team All-Pro, and two-time NFL Linebacker of the Year selected by the NFL Alumni association, and was selected to the NFL 2000s All-Decade Team.
 Thomas won numerous Miami Dolphin team awards, including two team MVP Awards (1996, 2001) and three Dolphins Team Leadership Awards (1998, 1999, 2005).

 Thomas has been inducted into numerous Halls of Fame in his native "West Texas Panhandle", which include the Pampa High School Hall of Fame, the Panhandle Sports Hall of Fame, and the Texas High School Sports Hall of Fame.
 In 2006, Thomas was inducted into the Texas Tech Athletics Hall of Fame.
 In 2015, Thomas was inducted into the College Football Hall of Fame and the following year in 2016, was inducted into the Texas Tech Red Raiders Ring of Honor.